 The debt limit caps the total amount of allowable outstanding U.S. federal debt.
-The U.S. hit that limit on August 1, 2021, but the Department of the Treasury has been undertaking a set of “extraordinary measures” so that the debt limit does not yet bind.
-The Treasury estimates that by October 18th, those measures will be sufficient at least through early June.
-Sometime after that, unless Congress raises or suspends the debt limit before then, the Federal government will lack the cash to pay all its obligations.
+The U.S. hit that limit—$31.4 trillion—on January 19, 2023, but the Department of the Treasury has been undertaking a set of “extraordinary measures” so that the debt limit does not yet bind.
+The Treasury estimates that those measures will be sufficient at least through early June.
+Sometime after that, unless Congress raises or suspends the debt limit before June, the federal government will lack the cash to pay all its obligations.
 Those obligations are the result of laws previously enacted by Congress.
 As our colleagues Len Burman and Bill Gale wrote in a recent Brookings piece, “Raising the debt limit is not about new spending; it is about paying for previous choices policymakers legislated.”

 The economic effects of such an unprecedented event would surely be negative.
 However, there is an enormous amount of uncertainty surrounding the speed and magnitude of the damage the U.S. economy will incur if the U.S. government is unable to pay all its bills for a time—it depends on how long the situation lasts, how it is managed, and the extent to which investors alter their views about the safety of U.S. Treasuries.
 An extended impasse is likely to cause significant damage to the U.S. economy.
-Even in a best-case scenario where the impasse is short lived, the economy is likely to suffer sustained—and completely avoidable—damage, particularly given the challenges that COVID-19 poses to the health of the economy.
+Even in a best-case scenario where the impasse is short-lived, the economy is likely to suffer sustained—and completely avoidable—damage.

 The U.S. government pays a lower interest rate on Treasury securities because of the unparalleled safety and liquidity of the Treasury market.
-Some estimates suggest that this advantage lowers the interest rate the government pays on Treasuries (relative to interest rates on the debt of other sovereign nations) by something on the order of 25 basis points (a quarter of a percentage point) on average.
-Given the current level of the debt, this translates into interest savings for the federal government of roughly $60 billion this year, and over $700 billion over the next decade.
-Even if only some of this advantage were lost by allowing the debt limit to bind, the cost to the taxpayer could be significant.
+Some estimates suggest that this advantage lowers the interest rate the government pays on Treasuries (relative to interest rates on the debt of other sovereign nations) on the order of 25 basis points (a quarter of a percentage point) on average.
+Given the current level of the debt, this translates into interest savings for the federal government of roughly $60 billion this year and more than $800 billion over the next decade.
+If a portion of this advantage were lost by allowing the debt limit to bind, the cost to the taxpayer could be significant.

 How will the U.S. Treasury operate when the debt limit binds?

 One cannot predict how Treasury will operate when the debt limit binds, given that this would be unprecedented.
-Treasury did have a contingency plan in place in 2011 when the country faced a similar situation, and it seems likely that Treasury would follow the contours of that plan if the debt limit binds this year.
+Treasury did have a contingency plan in place in 2011 when the country faced a similar situation, and it seems likely that Treasury would follow the contours of that plan if the debt limit were to bind this year.
 Under the plan, there would be no default on Treasury securities.
 Treasury would continue to pay interest on those Treasury securities as it comes due.
 And, as securities mature, Treasury would pay that principal by auctioning new securities for the same amount (and thus not increasing the overall stock of debt held by the public).
 Treasury would delay payments for all other obligations until it had at least enough cash to pay a full day’s obligations.
 In other words, it will delay payments to agencies, contractors, Social Security beneficiaries, and Medicare providers rather than attempting to pick and choose which payments to make that are due on a given day.

 Timely payments of interest and principal of Treasury securities alongside delays in other federal obligations would likely result in legal challenges.
 On the one hand, the motivation to pay principal and interest on time to avoid a default on Treasury securities is clear; on the other, lawsuits would probably argue that holders of Treasury securities have no legal standing to be paid before others.
-It is not clear how such litigation would turn out, as the law imposes contradictory requirements on the government—requiring it to make payments, honor the debt, and not go above the debt limit, three things that cannot all happen at once.
+It is not clear how such litigation would turn out, as the law imposes contradictory requirements on the government.
+Treasury is required to make payments, honor the debt, and not go above the debt limit: three things that cannot all happen at once.

 How much would non-interest federal spending have to be cut?

-If the debt limit binds, and the Treasury were to make interest payments, then other outlays will have to be cut by about 40 percent in aggregate.
-The need for the sharp cut reflects two factors.
-First, the government is running annual deficits: for fiscal year 2022 as a whole, the Congressional Budget Office expects close to 20 cents of every dollar of non-interest outlays to be financed by borrowing.
-However, the size of the cuts would vary from month to month because infusions of cash to the Treasury from tax revenues vary greatly by month, and tax revenues in October and November tend to be fairly muted.
+If the debt limit binds, and the Treasury were to make interest payments, then other outlays will have to be cut in an average month by about 20%.
+That would be necessary because over this period as a whole, the Congressional Budget Office expects close to 20 cents of every dollar of non-interest outlays to be financed by borrowing.
+However, the size of the cuts would vary from month to month because infusions of cash to the Treasury from tax revenues vary greatly by month.
+Tax revenues in July and August tend to be fairly muted.
 Thus, the required cuts to federal spending when an increase in federal debt is precluded are particularly large during these months.
-If Treasury wanted to be certain that it always had sufficient cash on hand to cover all interest payments, it might need to cut non-interest spending by more than 40 percent.
+If Treasury wanted to be certain that it always had sufficient cash on hand to cover all interest payments, it might need to cut non-interest spending by 35% or more.

 How would a binding debt limit affect the economy?

 Much depends on whether investors would be confident that Treasury would continue paying interest on time and on how long they think the impasse will persist.
-If people expect the impasse will be short lived and are certain that the Treasury will not default on Treasury securities, it is possible that the initial response could be muted.
+If people expect the impasse will be short-lived and are certain that the Treasury will not default on Treasury securities, it is possible that the initial response could be muted.
 However, that certainty would in part depend on whether there are swift legal challenges to the Treasury prioritizing interest payments and subsequent rulings.

-However, even if the debt limit were raised quickly so that it only was binding for a few days, there would likely be lasting damage.
-At the very least, financial markets would likely anticipate such disruptions as we approached the debt limit in the future.
+Regardless, even if the debt limit were raised quickly so that it only was binding for a few days, there could be lasting damage.
+At the very least, financial markets would likely anticipate such disruptions each time the debt limit nears in the future.
 In addition, the shock to financial markets and loss of business and household confidence could take time to abate.

 If the impasse were to drag on, market conditions would likely worsen with each passing day.
 Concerns about a default would grow with mounting legal and political pressures as Treasury security holders were prioritized above others to whom the federal government had obligations.
-Concerns would grow regarding the possibility of a recession triggered by a protracted sharp cut in federal spending.
+Concerns would grow regarding the direct negative economic effects of a protracted sharp cut in federal spending.